Kharka25/perfect/README.md

 To prevent exposure of enviroment variables, the `.env` file is ignored by `git` which might affect testing in different local enviroment.

-For proper local development testing, please follow the following steps:
+For proper local development testing, please follow these steps:

 1. Sign up to get a unique api key at (https://thecatapi.com/#pricing).
 2. Create a `.env` file in root directory